-A team of five master’s level students from the University of North Carolina Gillings School of Global Public Health will help the Council on Aging and others develop this plan.
+A team of five master’s level students from the University of North Carolina Gillings School of Global Public Health helped the Council on Aging and others develop this plan.

 (Pictured left to right): Hanaleah Hoberman, Stephanie Tepperberg, Allison Balmes, Liz Cassidy and Ashley Schultz.

 Our vision is a Chatham County that offers older adults, and all residents, a safe, affordable, accessible, and inclusive community that promotes wellness, presents and respects choices, values diversity, recognizes and uses people’s strengths, and supports individuals aging in community with dignity.

 Enter your text here...

 The community picked areas of importance and work groups were formed to discuss objectives.
 These are the top 5: